rust-lang/rust/active/0069-const-vs-static.md

 ## Patterns

 Today, a `static` is allowed to be used in pattern matching.
-With the introduction of `const`, however, a `static` will be forbidden from appearning in a pattern match, and instead only a `const` can appear.
+With the introduction of `const`, however, a `static` will be forbidden from appearing in a pattern match, and instead only a `const` can appear.

 # Drawbacks